-Based on this EA and after considering comments, I have concluded that the Preferred Alternative (2014 Ecosystem Management Alternative), implementation of the revised

-2014 INRMP meets the purpose and need for the Proposed Action.
-Although the impacts to Valued Environmental Components are similar to the No Action Alternative, the Preferred Alternative would also have additional beneficial effects upon Biological Resources and Land Use as a result of revised plans and components.
+Based on the conclusions presented in the EA, I have concluded that the Preferred Alternative (2014 Ecosystem Management Alternative), implementation of the revised 2014 INRMP, meets the purpose and need for the Proposed Action.
+Although the impacts to environmental resources are similar to the No Action Alternative, the Preferred Alternative would also have additional beneficial effects upon Biological Resources and Land Use as a result of updated management plans and components.
+Also, the 2014 INRMP includes updated MCoE information and enhances integration of environmental sustainability and stewardship responsibilities into current training and mission activities.